Oczko24/Enchanted-Animations/README.md

 ### Support

-If you like this plugin you can drop me a star on it's [repositorium](https://github.com/Oczko24/Enchanted-Animations/) or just put some pull request to help me with doing it:)))
+If you like this plugin you can drop me a star on it's [repo](https://github.com/Oczko24/Enchanted-Animations/) or just put some pull request to help me with doing it.
+I will really appreciate some new animations or some improvements:))))